Uniswap/docs/versioned_docs/version-V3/guides/flash-integrations/Inheritance-constructors.md

     using LowGasSafeMath for int256;
 ```

-Next, we declare an immutable public variable `swapRouter` of type `ISwapRouter`:
+Declare an immutable public variable `swapRouter` of type `ISwapRouter`:

 ```solidity
     ISwapRouter public Immutable swapRouter;
 ```

-We'll declare the constructor here, which is executed once when the contract is deployed.
-Our constructor hard codes the address of the V3 router, factory, and the address of weth9, the [ERC-20 wrapper](https://weth.io/) for ether.
+Declare the constructor here, which is executed once when the contract is deployed.
+Our constructor hardcodes the address of the V3 router, factory, and the address of weth9, the [ERC-20 wrapper](https://weth.io/) for ether.

 ```solidity
     constructor(